app-thedafeige/cpp/_pages/china-train-trip-guide.md

 For most CR-Operating train stations, passengers are required to show their identifications to prevent scalper reselling train tickets.
 Those ID checkpoints are mostly set at the entry of train stations.
 Foreign passengers should provide their **PASSPORTS** to security officers **AT MANUAL CHANNELS** where passports will be scanned and verified.

-> Some small stations do not verifty passenger identities at entries.
+> Some small stations may not verify passenger identities at entries.

 ## Security check